Note: Please see notes regarding this AdSense screenshot at the end of this post.

-What you’re about to read will blow your mind (see first 8 months’ income report here).
+What you’re about to read will blow your mind.

-After months of testing types of content and display ad strategies that generates high revenue per thousand page views (RPM), I discovered the type of content that:
+After months of testing types of content and display ad strategies that generate high revenue per thousand page views (RPM), I discovered the type of content that:

 1. Visitors love (it’s important people like your content – I can tell because it’s shared a lot and my repeat visitor rate is 28% +/-)